-In a building dispute, it is important to speak to us early in the piece.
-We can help you reduce the likelihood of litigation which can be time-consuming and costly.
+In a building dispute, it’s important to speak to us early in the piece.
+We can help you reduce the likelihood of litigation, which can be time-consuming and costly.
 We can guide you in alternative ways to resolve the dispute.
 Our goal will be to move your project towards completion, reduce delays and stress, open up communication and minimise associated legal costs to you.
 Avoiding court and using alternative methods of dispute resolution are common in the Canberra building and construction market.

 Of course, should the conflict not be resolved, we can facilitate the preparation of expert reports, prepare your case for litigation, and assist you to get the best result.

 Do you require assistance in resolving disputes with suppliers, service providers or customers?

 The Australian Consumer Law provides protection to consumers in relation to:

 - consumer guarantees – including responsibilities for refund and repayments

 - sales practices – such unsolicited consumer agreements, lay-by schemes Unfair contract terms

 - unfair business practices – such as misleading or deceptive conduct, false and misleading representations

 In some circumstances, specific authorisation is required from the ACCC to carry on your business, or a part of your business.